kaden103/Python-projects/README.md

 #### Video URL: <https://youtu.be/a82zQquSlGc>
 ## Game overview

-The user goes 1v1 against the AI to get three hits before being hit three times themself.
+The user goes 1v1 against the Goblin bot to get three hits before being hit three times themself.
 The player gets one shot and then there is a cool down period until their shot hits the end of the screen.

 ## Features
 - *Life System*: represented in the top left and top right corners of the screen